odoo/documentation/content/developer/howtos/website_themes/setup.rst

 Models
 ~~~~~~

-The basis of Odoo is models.
+The basis of Odoo are models.
 Models use fields to record the data.
-Records are stored in a database:
+Records are stored in a
-they are therefore linked to a model.
+database: they are therefore linked to a model.
 In Odoo, you can find the different models in the
-backend by enabling the :ref:`developer mode <developer-mode>` and then going to
+backend by enabling the :ref:`developer mode <developer-mode>` then going to
 :menuselection:`Settings --> Technical --> Database Structure: Models`.

 .. image:: setup/models-page.png